Everything you need to know about Child Support Laws in Hawaii. Updated 2020.

 If you are over 16, you are eligible for emancipation in Hawaii.
 But it must be done with the approval of your parent and you must demonstrate to the court that you are financially capable of taking care of yourself.
 Another option is to get married.

 All in all, Hawaii child support guidelines can be problematic to navigate on your own, thus we recommend that you work closely with a family court attorney to better understand your court-ordered parental obligation, and your parental rights.
 On top of that, the court often makes the final decisions, meaning, results are not always uniform.
+If you need to consult with an attorney for additional info, you can get a free consultation with a local attorney here.

 More Hawaii Laws